-Located on the Pacific coast of Colombia, the park overlaps the territory of the Emberá indigenous people, who have well-preserved cultural traditions.
+Located on the Pacific coast of Colombia, the National Park overlaps the territory of the Emberá indigenous people, who have well-preserved cultural traditions.
 There are also fishing villages of Afro-Colombian people along the coast.

 The climate is warm and humid, with mean temperatures from 23 to 30 °C (73 to 86 °F).
 The average annual temperature at sea level is 28 °C (82 °F).
 There is rain on over 300 days each year, with the highest rainfall amounts occurring in October and the least in February.

 There are coral reefs along the shore that contain 11 of the 16 species of coral recorded in the Pacific region.
-About 81 species of mollusks have been reported, including Eastern Pacific giant conch (Lobatus galeatus) and ark clams of the genus Anadara which provide food to the local communities.
-There are over 180 species of fish ranging from tiny goby fish to the huge whale shark (Rhincodon typus).
+About 81 species of mollusks have been reported, including the Eastern Pacific giant conch (Lobatus galeatus) and ark clams of the genus Anadara which provide food to the local communities.
+There are also over 180 species of fish ranging from tiny goby fish to the huge whale shark (Rhincodon typus).

 Sea turtles come to the beaches in nesting season.
-The olive ridley sea turtle (Lepidochelys olivacea) is the most common turtle nesting on the Cuevita beach, and there are sporadic records of other turtles such as leatherback sea turtle (Dermochelys coriacea), hawksbill sea turtle (Eretmochelys imbricata) and green sea turtle (Chelonia mydas).
+The olive ridley sea turtle (Lepidochelys olivacea) is the most common turtle nesting on the Cuevita beach, and there are sporadic records of other turtles such as leatherback sea turtle (Dermochelys coriacea), hawksbill sea turtle (Eretmochelys imbricata) and the green sea turtle (Chelonia mydas).

 There are also palms such as chontaduro and mil pesos that are important sources of food for the local populations, and iraca which is used to make crafts.
-There are various medicinal plants, and seven of the ten species of mangroves found on the Colombian Pacific coast.
+There are various medicinal plants, and seven of the ten species of mangroves are found on the Colombian Pacific coast.

-Fauna in the forest include jaguar (Panthera onca), cougar (Puma concolor), brocket deer (genus Mazama), white-lipped peccary (Tayassu pecari), collared peccary (Pecari tajacu), mantled howler (Alouatta palliata), black-headed spider monkey (Ateles fusciceps), giant anteater (Myrmecophaga tridactyla), brown-throated sloth (Bradypus variegatus), lowland paca (Cuniculus paca) and Central American agouti (Dasyprocta punctata).
+Fauna in the forest includes jaguar (Panthera onca), cougar (Puma concolor), brocket deer (genus Mazama), white-lipped peccary (Tayassu pecari), collared peccary (Pecari tajacu), mantled howler (Alouatta palliata), black-headed spider monkey (Ateles fusciceps), giant anteater (Myrmecophaga tridactyla), brown-throated sloth (Bradypus variegatus), lowland paca (Cuniculus paca) and Central American agouti (Dasyprocta punctata).